Two Days in Bagan, Myanmar

 The sunset scooter trip wasn’t as much a guided tour as it was “Follow us to where you can see the sunset, check out the sunset, then follow us back to the hostel”.

 The atmosphere by the Irrawaddy River was indeed serene.
-A couple of young men were fishing in the River and we stayed a while till the sun dipped down over the Rakhine Yoma mountain range.
+A couple of young men were fishing in the River, and we stayed until the sun dipped down over the Rakhine Yoma mountain range.

 Two young men were fishing by the Irrawaddy River as the sun set over the Rakhine Yoma mountain range